vinayreddy115/Healthcare-Quality-and-Expenses-Analysis/README.md

 #### Impact of variables on Health Expenses

 From the interpretation of the fixed effect model, it is evident that increase below variables have the highest positive impact on life expectancy
-* number of hospitals
+* Number of hospitals
-* medical graduates,
+* Medical graduates,
-* nurse graduates ,
+* Nurse graduates ,
 while deaths by any diseases has a severe negative effect on the life expectancy.

 ![image](https://user-images.githubusercontent.com/54513205/117482888-0232ab00-af33-11eb-8d10-b6cb0005f1a4.png)

 #### Impact of variables on Health Quality

-From the above interpretation of the fixed effect model, it is evident that increase in percentage of people receiving Public insurance and hospitals have the highest impact on decreasing the Health expenditure while encouraging the percentage of people in private insurance increases the Health expenditure.
+From the above interpretation of the fixed effect model, it is evident that increase in percentage below variables descrease the Health expenditure
+* Public Insurance
+* Hospitals
+while encouraging the percentage of people in private insurance increases the Health expenditure.

 ![image](https://user-images.githubusercontent.com/54513205/117483678-01e6df80-af34-11eb-9dd4-2276d19f12ba.png)